slimsuite/GenomeR/README.md

 # BINF3111 17s2 - Genomer

 This repository contains the R scripts necessary to run the R Shiny app Genomer.
-In order to run this app please install R Shiny following these instructions
+In order to run this app please install the dependencies following these instructions

 ## What is this repository for?